Syrve/front.api.doc/v6/en/ViewManager.md

 Card swiping can be enabled in both `ShowInputDialog()` and `ShowExtendedInputDialog()`.
 In the first case, `type = InputTypes.Card` needs to be specified, in the second – `ExtendedInputDialogSettings.EnableCardSlider = true`.
 In both cases, to interpret the input result, the returnable `IInputDialogResult` needs to be brought to `CardInputDialogResult`.

 ### Miscellaneous
 Input methods in `ShowInputDialog()` and `ShowExtendedInputDialog()` can be combined by using available settings together.
-For instance, a user can be asked to enter the card number or swipe their card.
+For example, a user can be asked to enter the card number or swipe their card.
 In this case, the returnable result needs to be brought to each of the expected result types.

 Example 1 (code):